 If you forget your code, you will need to speak to management.
 They are usually the only people in the hotel that have the master code to access all of the safes.

-Don’t Let Others on the Elevator Without a Key
+Don’t Let Others On The Elevator Without A Key

 When staying in a secure hotel, you usually have to have a key to access the hotel elevators.
 Good practice is to not let people on the elevator that don’t have a key.
 If they need to use the elevator and don’t have a key, they can always go to the front desk.

-Use Hotels With Good Reputations and Good Reviews
+Use Hotels With Good Reputations And Good Reviews

 Choosing a hotel that has a good brand name, like Marriott, Hyatt or Scandic, is usually a good way to ensure that you are staying somewhere safe.
 Most brand name hotels have consistent security measures in all of their hotels and their hotel safety is top notch.